-For these reasons, it is critical to check whether your home insurance policy will cover any and all natural disasters.
+There is always a risk that you may be underinsured, so it’s worthwhile taking the time to check whether your home insurance policy will cover any and all natural disasters.

 Does your home insurance cover natural disasters?